top of page

 ABOUT US

 Lend A Hand Senior Assistance, Inc. is a coalition of 12 central Tucson neighborhoods.
 We are a 501(c)(3) non-profit organization and a member of the Neighbors Care Alliance (NCA), a program administered through Pima Council on Aging (PCOA).
-Lend a Hand has been serving seniors ages 60 or older, as well as younger individuals with disabilities, since 2006.
+Lend A Hand has been serving seniors ages 60 or older, as well as younger individuals with disabilities, since 2006.